kingbased/keychecker/README.md

 - Google Cloud Vertex AI - (Requires a key file since oauth tokens expire hourly.
 Good luck scraping for those.)
 - MistralAI - (Subscription status)

-An asynchronus version of the checker can be found in the branch 'async'.
-I don't want to merge into main just yet because of the issues OAI had recently when speedchecking lots of keys.
-It is currently working though and can process around 1.5k keys every ~2 seconds.
+An asynchronous version of the checker can be found in the branch 'async'.
+I don't want to merge into main just yet because of the issues OAI had recently when speedchecking lots of keys which do seem to be cleared up now but I'll give it a few days.
+The async version is working fine though and can process around 1.5k keys every ~2 seconds.
+It can be grabbed by running the command `git checkout async`
 # Usage:
 `pip install -r requirements.txt`